mleiv/IBIncludedStoryboard/README.md

 Storyboards can easily get too large and they are slow and difficut to collaborate on without conflicts.
 IBIncludedStoryboard allows developers to break up their application into sensible chunks and link the storyboards visually.

+## News: 2015-06-13

+I have pulled IBIncludedNib and IBIncludedStoryboard together into the same file (IBIncludedThing) since they share so much code.

+## Including in Your App

-To use, simply add the IBIncludedStoryboard.swift file to your project.
+To use, simply add the IBIncludedThing.swift file to your project.

 Then, create a second storyboard file.
 If you set the Storyboard ID properties for your second storyboard scenes, you will have the option in the main storyboard to jump to any scene you want, otherwise it will default to the root/initial scene.